InfoNest/About-InfoNest/README.md

 # About-InfoNest
-We generate insights for business growth and sustenance based on historical, present and macroeconomic data.
+We generate insights for business growth and sustenance based on historical and present macroeconomic and microeconomic data.

 # Value propostion-InfoNest
   - Timely decisions